wellyshen/react-cool-virtual/README.md

 When rendering a large set of data (e.g. list, table etc.) in React, we all face performance/memory issues.
 There're [some great libraries](https://www.npmjs.com/search?q=react%20virtualized) already available but most of them are component-based solutions that increase a lot of bundle size for our app(s).
 However [react-virtual](https://github.com/tannerlinsley/react-virtual) comes out as a hook-based solution, but applying styles for using it can be a little verbose.
 In addition, it doesn't support TypeScript and lack of some useful features like [real-time dynamic size](#TBC), [RWD](#TBC), [infinite scroll](#TBC), and `onScroll` event etc.

-`react-cool-virtual` is a [tiny React hook](https://bundlephobia.com/result?p=react-cool-virtual) that supplies you [these features](#features) natively, which attempts to give you a better DX for virtualizing a large amount of data efficiently!
+React Cool Virtual is a [tiny React hook](https://bundlephobia.com/result?p=react-cool-virtual) that supplies you [these features](#features) natively, which attempts to give you a better DX for virtualizing a large amount of data efficiently!

 ## Getting Started

-To use `react-cool-virtual`, you must use `react@16.8.0` or greater which includes hooks.
+To use React Cool Virtual, you must use `react@16.8.0` or greater which includes hooks.

 ### Installation